rhashimoto/proxy-script/README.md

 universe of objects and functions, some of which might not have been reached via the global object traversal.

+### Attacker suggestions
+* Look for a way to invoke the Function or AsyncFunction constructor.
+This is the most direct way to escape the sandbox.
+* Look for a way to access a platform object that isn't marked as a global object.
+Use of this object will bypass the whitelist, and data can be stored in it that could persist across Runtime invocations.
+Methods can be made inoperable, though useful hijacking is probably not possible because few transpiled functions will work outside the runtime.
+* Look for a bug in the Transpiler plugin (or Babel itself) that causes some expression that should be wrapped not to be wrapped.

 ## Recommendations
 Defense in depth:
 * If possible, put the Runtime in its own JavaScript context,